tquin/hugo-tquin/content/arnotts/monte_carlo/index.md

 ![img_monte_carlo](/arnotts/monte_carlo/monte_carlo.png)

 Not by much, though.
 Look, I don't think anyone can really argue that this isn't an _excellent_ biscuit.
-It's just not my personal number one.
+It's just not my personal number one (you'll have to wait and see!)

 And what's not to love?
 It's a big, thick, crunchy, flavourful, textured banger of a bickie.
 Cracking open the quintessential jam film to reach that weirdly smooth cream; what else can I say but _\*chef's kiss\*_ 👨‍🍳😘.